ximarketing/ximarketing.github.io/class/DM/readme.txt

-This folder is used to store files for the digital marketing class
+This folder is used to store files for the digital marketing class.

+Password: HKU-FBE